Querzion/bash.arch-suite/README.md

-# Arch Linux Setup with dwm Installation Script
+# Arch Linux Post Installation Script
 #### New Info
 This might have started off being a DWM install script. . .
 It became more, and I had to start separating it.
 Which means under it's course of running, it will download the rest of the things from other repo's.
 #### Old Info